 The evidence of the possible occupation of the area around Lake George in New South Wales, a long way from the points of entry into Australia in the north, prior to 100,000 years ago has been rejected.

-At the time of the arrival of Europeans in Australia it was declared an unoccupied land, as the Aborigines didn't practice agriculture, so the colonists could take over without even consulting the locals.
+At the time of the arrival of Europeans in Australia it was declared an unoccupied land, as the Aboriginal People didn't practice agriculture, so the colonists could take over without even consulting the locals.

-It has been said of the Aborigines that 'they are unchanging people in an unchanging land', implying that they didn't adapt so were somehow less worthy than the very adaptable people who took over their country.
+It has been said of the Aboriginal People that 'they are unchanging people in an unchanging land', implying that they didn't adapt so were somehow less worthy than the very adaptable people who took over their country.
 One of the world's best known, and highest regarded anthropologists, Claude Levi-Strauss, called them 'intellectual aristocrats' among early peoples.
 Once overlooked features of Aboriginal culture include sophisticated religion, art and social organisation, an egalitarian system of justice and decision-making, complex far-reaching trading networks.
-And they adapted to and survived in the some of the worlds harshest environments for survival, that demonstrated that they did indeed adapt very well.
+And they adapted to and survived in the some of the world’s harshest environments for survival, which demonstrated that they did indeed adapt very well.

 Archaeologists have also found that their stone tools have evolved over the time of their occupation.
 Like elsewhere in the world, the earliest known tools were heavy, simple tools, the later ones getting progressively smaller and finer, and eventually to more complex composite tools, that are mounted or hafted to a handle for better leverage.
 At the time of European colonisation most tools were of the composite, hafted type.